Hollowing Tools and Tips

 I prefer and primarily use the HSS tools.
 There are advantages and disadvantages to both.
 The reason I like the HSS best is that they work better in a greater variety of materials, where the carbide tools can be a little too aggressive in some of the harder, drier woods.
 The advantage to the carbide is you don’t have to sharpen them and they can get a cleaner cut in some materials.
 The carbide, however are very fragile and chip easily if mishandled.

 The 1/2” Hollowing tools can hollow approximately 6” deep.
-The 5/8” Hollowing tools can hollow approximately 8” deep and the 3/4” Hollowing tools can hollow approximately 12” deep and the 1″ Hollowing tools can hollow approximately 14″ deep.
+The 5/8” Hollowing tools can hollow approximately 8” deep, the 3/4” Hollowing tools can hollow approximately 12” deep and the 1″ Hollowing tools can hollow approximately 14″ deep.

 What size hollowing tools should I get?

 The most versatile set of hollowing tools would be the 5/8”, however it really depends on what you are planning on hollowing.
 See above questions for more details regarding hollowing tools.

 I am just getting into hollowing, what should I get?